|Price||$15 - $1,306+ per month|

-Additionally, ActiveCampaign lets you qualify contacts from the start by adding a custom form field to collect information.
+ActiveCampaign lets you qualify contacts by adding a custom form field to collect information.

-For example, you can ask new contacts what product they’re most interested in — say, if they want a demo or if they’d like to schedule a call.
+For example, you can ask new contacts what product they’re most interested in — if they want a demo or if they’d like to schedule a call.
 You can also automatically segment new contacts, begin automation, or notify your sales team depending on the quality of lead your forms capture.

 Although I prefer using a tool like OptinMonster, ActiveCampaign’s option gets the job done.

 The newest feature added to ActiveCampaign is the landing page builder.
 Although I can see this feature being useful to some users — there’s no WordPress setup needed — I prefer using third-party tools.
-I always feel that it’s better to use services dedicated specifically to add-on functionalities like this.
-This is why I prefer to use OptimizePress for this instead.
+I always feel it’s better to use dedicated services than add-on functionalities like this.
+This is why I prefer to use OptimizePress.

 The real benefit of using ActiveCampaign is the ability to segment your contacts.
 This drives your list automation.